Using the National Archives Catalog

 If you wish to specify your search more precisely than is possible using a basic search, click on the Advanced link next to the main search text box.
-Use the drop down menus to further refine the advance search options.
+Use the drop-down menus to further refine the advanced search options.

 Please note that all of the Advanced search options except for Data Source only apply to Archival Descriptions, Archival Descriptions with Digital Objects, or Authority Records.

 For more information on constructing searches with the parametric search boxes, see Search Tips.

 A National Archives Catalog account is not required to use or search the Catalog.
 However, there are benefits to creating an account and logging in to search, such as:

 - Contribute as a Citizen Archivist by adding tags, transcriptions, and comments.

 - More search results are displayed

 By signing up for a Catalog account you will be subscribed to the National Archives Catalog Newsletter.
 The Newsletter is emailed every other Thursday and you can unsubscribe at any time by clicking on the “unsubscribe” link at the bottom of each newsletter.